 Well, a few of the verses, well, they’ve got me quite cross

 ‘A few’ seems generous, considering your output thus far, but I’ll shut up.
-I do commend you on the use of the rather uncommon ‘moss.’
+I do commend your use of the rather uncommon ‘moss.’
 Next, a nice meditation on the sun—that’s an old pop standby for a reason.

 So excuse me forgetting, but these things I do—